RookieGameDevs/surviveler/README.md

     bin/server

+*NOTE*: The server will need game assets to be in `data/` directory.

 ### Configuration
-You can set the server options in two ways and a summary of the possible options is printed after issuing, or by reading the hopefully updated `server.ini`:
+You can specify a certain number of options at server startup, a short usage help is available by specifying `-h` flag when running the server:

-    $ server -h
+    $ bin/server -h
     Usage of server:
       -config string
             Path to ini config for using in go flags.